-College enrollment has increased substantially over the past two decades, at rates roughly similar to those seen at universities (see Figure 1.7).
+COLLEGE ENROLLMENT HAS INCREASED SUBstantially over the past two decades, at rates roughly similar to those seen at universities (see FIGURE 1.7).
 However, data collection on the college side is less reliable and Statistics Canada has changed the way it counts vocational education students, so some of the increase may be more nominal than real.
 Nevertheless, the increase on the college side is even more significant when one considers that many tens of thousands of college students were removed from the college count in Alberta and British Columbia when several institutional statuses changed from college to university.

-FIGURE 1.8 shows changes in college enrollments by province over the past decade.
-The two biggest gainers-Manitoba and the Territories-are both statistical anomalies, and the figures reflect changes in the way Statistics Canada counts students rather than actual evidence of expansion; the same appears to be true of Saskatchewan, which shows the biggest fall in enrollments.
-Elsewhere, growth and decline have been more modest.
-Alberta had almost no growth and in British Columbia, enrollments actually fell, but this has to do with the aforementioned fact that many institutions switched categories and went from being colleges to universities.
+FIGURE 1.8 shows changes in college enrollments by province over the last decade.
+The three biggest gainers-Manitoba, Saskatchewan, and the Territories-all appear to be statistical anomalies, and figures reflect changes either in the way Statistics Canada counts students or the way institutions report them to Statistics Canada rather than an actual change in enrolment.
+Elsewhere, growth has been modest and in two provinces-Alberta and British Columbia-enrolments fell substantially, mainly due to both having several institutions switch status from college to university.